Ankle Pain – 12 Common Causes & Home Treatment

 It is also very suitable for arthritis pain while reducing plantar flexion and protecting against eversion or inversion of the ankle.

-• Stabilize Ankle
+• Stabilize ankle

 Choosing a stabilizing splint is ideal for immobilizing the ankle and thus reducing pain.